lilitmovsesian/Portfolio-Project-Paris-2024-Sentiment-Analyzing-Public-Opinion-on-Twitter-and-Reddit/README.md

 ### Twitter Data Extraction Tools
 For the Twitter data collection process the Basic X API v2 and 'Tweepy' library were used.
 This API version allows search of recent tweets from the last 7 days that match the given search query, supporting up to 60 requests / 15 mins per app with a maximum of 100 results per response.
 The month limit for retrieving posts is 10000.

+### Tweets Data Storage
+I utilized SQLite as a database to manage and store tweet data.
+I used the SQLAlchemy library to interface with the SQLite database, which provides ORM (Object-Relational Mapping) framework for handling tweets.

 ### Tweets Fetching
 Retweets were excluded from the database to ensure more accurate results of the sentiment analysis.
 Since tweets rarely include country, country_code, and place_id data, I chose not to collect this information.
 The user's location, which is commonly present, is sufficient for my purposes.
 The search query is:

     "olympics OR #olympics OR #olympics2024 OR paris 2024 OR #paris2024 OR olympic games OR #olympicgames OR olympic day OR #olympicday OR road to paris 2024 OR #roadtoparis2024 OR olympic 2024 OR #olympic2024 OR olympic OR #olympic OR summer olympics OR #summerolympics OR 2024 paris olympics OR #2024parisolympics OR paris olympics OR #parisolympics"

 Due to excluded retweets, strict restrictions and a technical error in recording to the database, I managed to get only 330 posts and decided to switch to the Reddit API.